kramkvol/My-GitHub-Guide/README.md

 Here you'll find a collection of my university coursework, final projects, and personal coding experiments.

 ## CV
+### Education
+- College (Minsk, Belarus) (2017–2021)
+- Czech Technical University in Prague, Bc.
+(2023 - )
+  Language: CZ

 ### Work Experience
-Print Shop Assistant (Summer 2021)
+- Print Shop Assistant (Summer 2021)
   📍 3 months (part-time)
   Prepared raster images for print, created brochures and posters.

-Warehouse Worker (Winter 2022 – Autumn 2023)
+- Warehouse Worker (Winter 2022 – Autumn 2023)
   📍 ~1.5 years
   Used a TSD terminal to pick and pack orders.
 The job was physically demanding and fast-paced.

-From autumn 2023 to February 2025, I did not work due to relocation and full-time university studies.
+- From autumn 2023 to February 2025, I did not work due to relocation and full-time university studies.

-Receptionist – CTU Dormitories (Since February 2025)
+- Receptionist – CTU Dormitories (Since February 2025)
   📍 Part-time
   Working at the reception desk of student dormitories.

-Print Shop Assistant (Summer 2021)
-📍 3 months (part-time)
-Prepared raster images for print, created brochures and posters.

-Warehouse Worker (Winter 2022 – Autumn 2023)
-📍 ~1.5 years
-Used a TSD terminal to pick and pack orders.
-The job was physically demanding and fast-paced.

-From autumn 2023 to February 2025, I did not work due to relocation and full-time university studies.

-Receptionist – CTU Dormitories (Since February 2025)
-📍 Part-time
-Working at the reception desk of student dormitories.
+### Languages
+- Czech – B2
+- English – B1
+- German – Currently learning it at university as a hobby; no level yet.

 ## College (2017–2021)
 Programming-related subjects didn’t appear until the winter semester of my second year (2018).